Willie Little: Career

 Little works in many media, including abstract rust painting, also called oxidation painting, where mediums such as acid and water are applied to a base of such as metal, paper or fabric.
 Among his rust paintings is a series titled Blue Moon.
 In a magazine interview, Little said the red rust is reminiscent of North Carolina's red clay soil and rusty tin roofs, and the cerulean blue that appears among abstract forms, its sky.
 A life-threatening illness in 2013, propelled Little's work in oxidation painting.
 "During my recovery, these multimedia paintings — beginning with Blood Orange — metaphorically reflected my intense anger, rage, passion and desire to dig myself out from near death with a resilience and determination to gouge and scrape away from the surface — the dark disparity — into the light of life, survival to thrive, give thanks and have gratitude to be alive."

 Little's work is included in the prestigious John and Vivian Hewitt Collection of African-American Art.
 Charlotte's public radio station WFAE mentioned him in an article about artist Heather Hart's project to include more African American artists in Wikipedia.

 In June 2016, Little returned to the McColl Center for Art + Innovation in Charlotte, N.C., for an exhibit titled "prompt" created by three alumni artists-in-residence.
 Little was a resident artist at McColl in 1999.
 The alumni were given four weeks to create individual installations based on three prompts: the words "divisions and differences" must be a catalyst, the artists must use a material, process or approach new to him or her, and it must have an interactive element with viewers.
-Little's mixed media installation "American Obsession" (shown in this wiki page profile in the upper right corner) examines gun violence, race, and standards of beauty, according to a statement by the artist which accompanied the work.
+Little's mixed media installation "American Obsession" examines gun violence, race, and standards of beauty, according to a statement by the artist which accompanied the work.
 "Lips and backsides, dating back to the Hottentot Venus in the 1800s, once ridiculed and mocked, are now a premium to achieve, speaking to the influence of Black Culture on the world," Little wrote.
 "Chains, like the one attached to the figure you see here, symbolize enslavement and restriction.
 Sometimes being constricted can force creative resilience."
 Gallery guests were invited to engage with the installation by repositioning a toy AK-47 to suggest whether the beautiful woman in the painting is a victim, victor or neither.
 He tapped into an American obsession with selfies by encouraging viewers to take selfies with the installation and post them at #AmericanObsession.

 Selected exhibitions

-Little's work has been show in many group and solo exhibitions.
+Little's work has been shown in many group and solo exhibitions.